EXCLUSIVE-Barclays veteran trader Nat Tyce to leave bank - memo

 ($1 = 0.8274 pounds)

-(Reporting By Sinead Cruise and Andres Gonzalez, additional reporting by Lawrence White, editing by Sujata Rao and Carmel Crimmins)
+(Reporting by Sinead Cruise and Andres Gonzalez Additional reporting by Lawrence White Editing by Sujata Rao, Carmel Crimmins and Mark Potter)

 ((sinead.cruise@thomsonreuters.com; 020 7513 5026; Reuters Messaging: sinead.cruise.thomsonreuters.com@reuters.net))